Do you feel God’s nearness? Is your faith flowing? Or are you wondering how on earth did you end up with this penalty loop once more?

 and then give you our everything

 In Jesus’ name,

 Q4U: When did Jesus become your everything?
-(You can also video your answer and send it to this contest!)

 Be blessed, my fellow pilgrim, as you embrace Jesus as your everything!Pin It